Care and Maintenance of oak flooring

 - Wipe up spillages immediately and never allow water, spills, or cleaning products to remain for any length of time on the floor surface.

 - Please make sure when watering your house plants there is no spillage.
 Water under the plant pots will create black circles deep into the wood, this is hard to get rid off.
+Sanding out the blackness is the only option.

 - Always use felt pads on the legs of chairs and all other furniture to prevent scratches.
 Keep the pads free of grit and replace them as often as needed.